ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

         def run(self, terms, variables=None, **kwargs):

+          # First of all populate options,
+          # this will already take into account env vars and ini config
+          self.set_options(var_options=variables, direct=kwargs)

           # lookups in general are expected to both take a list as input and output a list
           # this is done so they work with the looping construct 'with_'.